ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 concurrency: 10
 ```

-Once your config is specified, you can run the tool by either invoking `go run main.go` or by installing the tool (`go install -v .`) and running the binary
+Once your config is specified, you can run the tool by either invoking `go run main.go` under the directory `cmd/simulator` or by installing the tool (`go install -v .`) and running the binary
 (`simulator`).

 To make getting started easier, the ewoq key `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`